About the Ombudsman

 The Ombudsman is guided by three core standards of practice:

 The Office of the Investor Advocate is designed to remain somewhat independent from the rest of the SEC.
-By statute, the Ombudsman reports directly to the Investor Advocate, who reports directly to the Chair of the SEC.
+By statute, the Ombudsman reports directly to the Investor Advocate, who reports directly to the Chairman of the SEC.

 The Ombudsman is available to: